atreyu595/Australian-Bush-Fire-Analysis/README.md

 The following project was inspired from analyzing bush fire data collected from NASA's MODIS AND VIIRS fire detection algorithms.
 The technologies and dataset can be viewed here -> https://www.kaggle.com/carlosparadis/fires-from-space-australia-and-new-zeland/code

+The first part of the project is the EDA -> Australian Bush Fire Analysis.ipynb

+Second part is a working web application of the model which includes user prompts.
+Extra details are as below:

 The tree directory can be viewed below:

     /project